jasonjmcghee/howmanykeys/README.md

 # howmanykeys

-Keep track of how many keys you press per day!
+Keep track of how many keys you press in real-time, per day, and all time!

 Read the code - what you press isn't even being looked at.